Environmental Protection Agency (EPA).

 E. Aggregate Risks and Determination of Safety

 EPA determines whether acute and chronic pesticide exposures are safe by comparing aggregate exposure estimates to the aPAD and cPAD.
 The aPAD and cPAD represent the highest safe exposures, taking into account all appropriate SFs.
 EPA calculates the aPAD and cPAD by dividing the POD by all applicable UFs.
 For linear cancer risks, EPA calculates the probability of additional cancer cases given the estimated aggregate exposure.
-Short-term, intermediate-term, and chronic-term risks are evaluated by comparing the estimated aggregate food, water, and residential exposure to the POD to ensure that the MOE called for by the product of all applicable UFs is not exceeded.
+Short-term, intermediate-term, and chronic-term risks are evaluated by comparing the estimated aggregate food, water, and residential exposure to the POD to ensure that the MOE called for by the Start Printed Page 60973product of all applicable UFs is not exceeded.

 1. Acute risk.
 An acute aggregate risk assessment takes into account exposure estimates from acute dietary consumption of food and drinking water.
 No adverse effect resulting from a single oral exposure was identified in the toxicology studies for cyprosulfamide and no acute dietary endpoint was selected.
 Therefore, cyprosulfamide is not expected to pose an acute risk.